 Let me make it perfectly clear.
 There were two sets of manuscripts supposedly written by Paul that were found.
 The first set was found by Marcion in Antioch which formed the basis for the Gospel of Luke.
 This is a city where Apollonius spent much time and in all liklihood these manuscripts contained the very same parables of Jesus that are in Matthew.
 The second set of documents were found in the monastery at Sinope, in modern day Turkey, and were the manuscripts from Damis which were brought back to Cappadocia by his sister Samostra and this set did not contain the parables which were the work of Apollonius.
 Marcion's father was the Bishop of Sinope.
 These documents formed the basis for the Gospel of John, hence no parables consistent with the Synoptics.
 There are many scholars who believe that the Gospel of John was written in Ephesus which is where Apollonius died c 99 CE.

 Most likely the Gospel of Mark was written while the group was under the employ of the Roman Emperor Vespasian.
 When they were no longer under the control of Rome they then each wrote their own gospels.
-Apollonius based his on the life of the Essene Teacher and Damis, or his sister, on the life of his friend and mentor.
+Apollonius, or his followers, based his on the life of the Essene Teacher, and Damis, or his sister, on the life of his friend and mentor.
 It has always been believed that the author of Mark did not have the so-called Book of 'Q' which contained the parables of Jesus, but there really didn't have to be such a book since Apollonius himself was the source for most of these Pythagorean parables which he was not allowed to use in the Mark gospel.
 Since Apollonius could not have been the Jewish Messiah, the author, of John, made him the 'Word' which had always been.
 It is likely that someone, at a later date who knew the identities of the original authors, rewrote both Matthew and John.
 While it would seem obvious that Lucius then wrote the Gospel of Luke, this was not the case, that gospel was the work of second century Greek satirist Lucian, no fan of the new faith, who wrote his gospel as a parody to be enjoyed by the Roman aristocracy.
 Since both Luke and Marcion's Gospel of the Lord share many contextual similarities it is quite likely that they both worked from the same prototype which may have been written by Lucius, but in all likelihood came from the mutilated manuscripts of Damis which were found by Marcion.
 However, the dedication to Theophilus, who was Archbishop of Antioch during the mid to late second century, at the outset of the gospel and the claim that many had already taken up the pen suggests a latter date of composition.
 It is Jesus' lineage in Luke which make it highly unlikely that the first century Lucius, who was well acquainted with Apollonius, was the author.
 So, it is true that Christ and his Apostles wrote the Christian scriptures.
 However, it is just not the same Christ and Apostles that you are led to believe who wrote the scriptures.